manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     GO
     ```

-2. Select **Run** from the toolbar menu to execute the SQL command.
+2. Run the script.
 Notice how little scripting is required to perform a similar load operation.

 3. In the query window, replace the script with the following to see how many rows were imported: